Quick History (because some of this is in my memoir, duh.)

 I Know You Are But Who Am I?

-Me, myself and I: A cross between Jim Carrey (animated, goofy, clumsy), Jenny McCarthy (silly, potty-mouth, funny as fuck), Brigitte Bardot (activist, tortured soul, woman-child, 70s hair–plus I just love her).
+Me, myself and I: A cross between Jim Carrey (animated, goofy, clumsy), Jenny McCarthy (silly, potty-mouth, funny AF), Brigitte Bardot (activist, tortured soul, woman-child, 70s hair–plus I just love her).

 My Purpose (efficiently compacted): Be happy.
 Entertain.
 Inspire.